ICSA

 Method: commercial lab results or dried blood sample card

-Submit it yourself.
-You send your dried blood sample card directly to the family reunion police officer and stay in touch with him through WeChat.
-You must have a WeChat account.
-You’ll need to be sure your contact information is kept up to date so that the officer can get in touch with you if there’s a match.
-See Step 2 below for instructions.
+Submit it yourself through Nanchang Project.
+You send your dried blood sample card directly to the family reunion police officer, and they will contact you in the event of a match.
+You’ll need to be sure your contact information is kept up to date so that the officer can reach you in the future.
+Follow the instructions below for Dried Blood Sample Card under Step 2 - Collect your STR / Paternity / CODIS DNA as needed.

 Have DNAConnect submit it for you.
 DNAConnect will submit your commercial lab results for you anonymously so that only DNAConnect will know your identity.
 If there’s a match to just to one birth parent, they will conduct a follow-up SNP/autosomal test and upload the results to GEDmatch for verification.
 Also If you traveled to China in the past and left a DNA sample with the police, DNAConnect can verify that the sample was actually submitted.
 The fee for either of these services is $25.
 Email BrianStuy@Research-China.org.